robertojmm/rmdb/README.md

     - [ ] Refresh movie list
   - [x] Play Movie
     - [ ] Show Dialog if movie doesn't have a file associated
-  - [ ] Finish 'Open Location' button.
-Should open the folder and seleect the movie
+  - [x] Finish 'Open Location' button.
+Should open the movie folder
+    - [ ] Show Dialog if movie doesn't have a file associated
 * [x] Search movie
 * [x] Open the movie in the media player
 * To Improve: